Willebrew/lingo/README.md

 2. Click "Don't have an account?
 Sign up"
 3. Enter your display name, email, and password
 4. Click "Sign Up"
+5. **Important:** Save your recovery code - you'll need it if you lose access

+### Managing Contacts

+1. Click the "Contacts" tab
+2. Click "Add Contact"
+3. Enter their email address
+4. They'll appear in your contacts list once added

 ### Starting a Conversation

+**One-on-One Chat:**
 1. Click "New Conversation"
-2. Enter the recipient's email address
+2. Select a contact from your list
 3. Click "Start Conversation"

+**Group Chat:**
+1. Click "New Conversation"
+2. Select multiple contacts using checkboxes
+3. Click "Create Group Chat"

+### Naming Conversations

+1. Open any conversation
+2. Click the menu (⋮) in the top right
+3. Click "Edit Name"
+4. Enter a custom name or leave empty to use participant names
+5. Everyone in the chat will see a system message about the name change

+### Adding Participants to Group Chats

+1. Open a conversation
+2. Click the menu (⋮) in the top right
+3. Click "Add Participant"
+4. Select a contact from your list
+5. Click "Add"

 ### Sending Messages

 1. Select a conversation from the sidebar
 2. Type your message in the input field
 3. Press Enter or click the send button
+4. **Mobile:** Use the back arrow to return to conversation list

 ### Translating Messages

-1. Hover over any message
+1. Hover over any message (or tap on mobile)
 2. Click the three dots (⋮) menu
 3. Click "Translate"
+4. **Note:** A security warning will appear (translation breaks E2E encryption)
-4. Select your desired language
+5. Select your desired language
-5. The message will be instantly translated
+6. The message will be instantly translated

 ## 🛠️ Troubleshooting